-Thrive Quiz Builder is a one-time payment and can be installed on your open-source WordPress website forever.
+Thrive Quiz Builder can be installed on your open-source WordPress website forever.

 Not that this is likely to happen, but what if Bucket.io shuts down?
 If Thrive Themes shut down, your plugin would still work.
 If Bucket.io shuts down, what are the options?
 While common to many areas of business, it's still worth considering.